-☐ If you currently pay the Part D late enrollment penalty and become el igible for "Extra Help" during the year, you would be able to stop paying your penalty.
+☐ If you currently pay the Part □ ) late enrollment penalty y and become eligible fo or "Extra Help' during the year, you would be able to stop paying you ur penalty.

-☐ If you lose Extra Help, you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.
+☐ If you lose Extra Help, you may be subject to the late enrollment penalty if you go 63 days o more in a row without Part D or other creditable prescription drug coverage.